awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 ## Step 4: Write the Browser Script<a name="getting-started-browser-run-sample"></a>

-The first thing to do when creating the browser script is to include the SDK for JavaScript by adding a `<script>` element after the `<audio>` element in the page:
+The first thing to do when creating the browser script is to include the SDK for JavaScript by adding a `<script>` element after the `<audio>` element in the page\.

 ```
 <script src="https://sdk.amazonaws.com/js/aws-sdk-SDK_VERSION_NUMBER.min.js"></script>